 "Love Island" star, bomb disposal expert, refugee crisis activist.

-The last time such a strange combination worked so productively?
+The last time such a trinity worked so productively?
 Probably the last Take That tour.
 Don’t @ me.

 Camilla Thurlow brings reality to television.
 After finishing as a runner-up in the immensely popular 2017 series, she went on tour — not as a VIP to themed club nights around regional England, but to Greece, to shed light on the plight of refugees.